jmike/naomi/README.md

 INSERT INTO `employees` SET `firstName` = 'Thomas', `lastName` = 'Anderson', `age` = 32 ON DUPLICATE KEY UPDATE `firstName` = VALUES(`firstName`), `lastName` = VALUES(`lastName`), `age` = VALUES(`age`);
 ```

-If you want to force updating a record, you can explicitly specify a primary key or unique index.
+You may enforce updating a record by explicitly specifying a primary key or unique index.

 ```javascript
 employees.set({